-•WHAT: Establish coordination with key stakeholders to develop education and outreach programs to facilitate the reduction of improper waste disposal and dumping.
+- •WHAT: Establish coordination with key stakeholders to develop education and outreach programs to facilitate the reduction of improper waste disposal and dumping.
 This strategy is aimed at educating the community on the effects of illegal dumping.
 Illegal dumping and disposal harms watersheds, habitat and creates unhealthy and unsafe conditions for people that work, live or recreate in impacted areas.
-Intentional dumping and disposal are illegal and a crime.

-•WHO: CARP, Community Partners and stakeholders

-•WHERE: Cole and Ropes Park watersheds.
+Intentional dumping and disposal are illegal and a crime. - •WHO: CARP, community partners and stakeholders. - •WHERE: Cole and Ropes Park watersheds.

-•GOAL: Increase awareness and education on the harm that illegal dumping and disposal causes to our environmental health and economy.
+- •GOAL: Increase awareness and education on the harm that illegal dumping and disposal causes to our environmental health and economy.
 A greater understanding of this is necessary so that commercial businesses and the public will begin to take pride in their environment and watersheds.
-Create an extensive awareness campaign to educate all ages and socioeconomic backgrounds on illegal dumping and disposal.

-•WHEN: Tier 1 (1-5 Years).

-•HOW: Establish education and outreach program targeted towards community involvement with commercial business support to identify and report instances of illegal dumping and disposal.
-Reference "General Awareness" and "Keep It Clean" strategies.
+Create an extensive awareness campaign to educate all ages and socioeconomic backgrounds on illegal dumping and disposal. - •WHEN: Tier 1 (1-5 Years). - •HOW: Establish education and outreach programs targeted towards community involvement with commercial business support to identify and report instances of illegal dumping and disposal.
+Reference "General Awareness" and "Keep It Clean" strategies (Appendix A).
 Encourage applicable stakeholders to attend training workshops provided by the Texas Illegal Dumping Resource Center (TIDRC) on illegal dumping regulations and how to address these issues.
-The training is provided through grants from TCEQ to the CBCOG.

-•COSTS/SOURCE OF FUNDS: Various grant programs and non-profit foundations.
+The training is provided through grants from TCEQ to the Coastal Bend Council of Governments (CBCOG). - •COSTS/SOURCE OF FUNDS: Various grant programs and non-profit foundations. - RESPONSIBLE ORGANIZATION(S): None required